adelarosab/cordova-core/README.md

 ```

 `<cordova-core>` allow to read the state of the native aplication in the
-current moment. `ready` means cordova is fully operative and `pause` the
+current moment. `ready` means cordova is fully operative and `paused` the
 application is running in background.

 ---